 Lake Forest in Orange County, California — The American West (Pacific Coastal)

 Location.
-33° 38.821′ N, 117° 41.355′ W. Marker is in Lake Forest, California, in Orange County.
-Marker can be reached from Serrano Road.
+33° 38.819′ N, 117° 41.387′ W. Marker is in Lake Forest, California, in Orange County.
+Marker can be reached from Serrano Road north of Winding Way, on the right when traveling west.
 Touch for map.
-Marker and adobe building are located at the Heritage Hill Historic Park.
 Marker is at or near this postal address: 25151 Serrano Road, Lake Forest CA 92630, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on December 2, 2011, by Michael Kindig of Long Beach, California.
-This page has been viewed 827 times since then and 55 times this year.
-Photos: 1. submitted on December 2, 2011, by Michael Kindig of Long Beach, California.
-2. submitted on May 5, 2013, by Mike Fay of Huntington Beach, California.
-3. submitted on December 2, 2011, by Michael Kindig of Long Beach, California.
-4. submitted on December 7, 2011. • Syd Whittle was the editor who published this page.
+This page was last revised on March 26, 2022.
+It was originally submitted on March 24, 2022, by Adam Margolis of Mission Viejo, California.
+This page has been viewed 116 times since then and 25 times this year.
+Photos: 1, 2. submitted on March 24, 2022, by Adam Margolis of Mission Viejo, California. • J. Makali Bruton was the editor who published this page.